 That’s scary!
 I will definitely go super gentle on the face.

-But How Do You Give a Puppy a Bath?
+How to Give a Puppy a Bath

 Puppies seem so fragile.
 Is it really okay to bathe a puppy?
 If so, how would you even do it?